OH-KY-IN AMATEUR RADIO SOCIETY, INC.

 ARTICLE I. MEMBERSHIP

 ARTICLE III.
-OFFICERS AND THEIR ELECTION
+OFFICERS AND COMMITTEES

-E. The Nominating Committee shall submit at the November meeting, names of selected candidates for each of the four officers and one Directors (except as provided above for the initial election of three year directors).
+C. The President shall appoint a three-member Nominating Committee and the Nominating Committee shall submit, at the November meeting, names of proposed candidates for each of the four officers and one elected Director.
 Additional nominations may be made by members from the floor at this meeting.

 ARTICLE IV.
 DUTIES OF OFFICERS